erikscheurer/BoschStudentCompetition/README.md

 # Files

+solution.py:
-solution.py contains our basketball throwing simulation, along with the monte carlo estimation code.
+Contains our basketball throwing simulation, along with the monte carlo estimation code.

+test.py:
-test.py contains a comparison of the different possible air resistance solutions
+Contains a comparison of the different possible air resistance solutions

+optimization.py:
-optimization.py contains the code for the grid search we used to find the optimum, along with another optimization method from the noisyopt package, which we did not end up using.
+Contains the code for the grid search we used to find the optimum, along with another optimization method from the noisyopt package, which we did not end up using.